RhysSeeburger/RhysSeeburger.github.io/docs/content/00_talks.md

       date: March 1st, 2023
       keywords: ""
       description: ""
-    - title: Finding Black Holes that are actually Black
-      where: Galaxy Coffee, Max Planck institute for Astronomy, Heidelberg, Germany
-      date: Nov 30th, 2022
-      keywords: ""
-      description: ""
-    - title: Any Star could be a Binary
-      where: The Impact of Binaries on Stellar Evolution, Max Planck Institute for Astrophysics, Garching, Germany
-      date: Nov 18th, 2022
-      keywords: ""
-      description: ""
-    - title: Disentangling Composite Spectra
-      where: IMPRS Seminar, University of Heidelberg, Heidelberg, Germany
-      date: May 12th, 2022
-      keywords: ""
-      description: ""
   EDI:
     - title: You Can't Be What You Can't See
       where: EAS 2023, Krakow, Poland